 Suzanne Deuchler, 60-year member of AAUW Aurora and Republican State Representative of the 42nd District from 1980 to 1998, had the Orchard Road Interchange on Interstate 88 recently named in her honor.
 Here is a copy of the House Joint Resolution released for this special occasion.

-Our branch has had many other achievements, including being selected in 2011 as a finalist for AAUW’s Breaking Through Barriers Award for our “Science Spooktacular” program for girls and being the home branch to the 2013 – 2014 Illinois State President Andi Danis.
+Among our branch’s many other achievements, we were selected in 2011 as a finalist for AAUW’s Breaking Through Barriers Award for our “Science Spooktacular” program for girls.

 The 2013 – 2014 Illinois State President was our very own Andi Danis.

 And in 2021, Joy Bowling of our branch was honored as the AAUW-IL 2021 Agent of Change recipient at the 96th State Convention for her 40+ years as a voter registrar, but most specifically for registering 67 voters in 2020 during a pandemic.
 Before the Covid-19 pandemic, Joy could be found registering voters at candidate forums, several area churches and even at the MLK Jr Tribute at the Chicago Sinfonietta.